SebastianElvis/english-research-lint/README.md

 #### 3.4.3.
 Acronyms / Initialisms

-Diff between acronyms/initialisms

-- Acronyms create new words, initialisms just use all first letters.
+- Acronyms create new words; initialisms just use all first letters.
 - Resist the temptation to abbreviate words simply because they occur frequently!
 - Use only standard acronyms/initialisms.
 DON'T make them up!
   - e.g. miR instead of micro RNA